Home Assistant: Official Home Assistant branded hardware

 In June 2022, Home Assistant developers at Nabu Casa announced their officially supported "Home Assistant SkyConnect" IoT radio adapter (which was later relaunched as "Home Assistant Connect ZBT-1"), a multi-protocol IoT USB radio dongle capable of Zigbee or Thread low-power wireless protocols, that enable plug-and-play support for either Home Assistant's built-in Zigbee gateway integration (the "ZHA" component) or their Thread integration.

-In September 2023, Home Assistant developers at Nabu Casa announced their officially supported "Home Assistant Green" as an entry-level computer appliance that is meant to make it easier for new users to get started with Home Assistant from scratch.
-It does however only feature an Ethernet port (for connection to the user's LAN) and two USB ports.
+In September 2023, Home Assistant developers at Nabu Casa announced "Home Assistant Green", an entry-level computer appliance for running Home Assistant.
+It does, however, only feature an Ethernet port (for connection to the user's LAN) and two USB ports.
 That is, unlike the previous "Home Assistant Yellow" this new computer appliance does not include any built-in IoT radios for Zigbee and Thread low-power wireless protocols, so users wanting to connect such devices will need to buy separate USB radio dongles for each such protocol.

-Dashboard (Frontend User Interface)
+Dashboard

 The primary front-end user interface (UI) system is a dashboard called Home Assistant dashboards, which offers different cards to display information and control devices.
 Cards can display information provided by a connected device or control a resource (lights, thermostats, and other devices).
 The interface design language is based on Material Design and can be customized using global themes.
 The GUI is customizable using the integrated editor or by modifying the underlying YAML code.
 Cards can be extended with custom resources, which are often created by community members.

-Companion apps (second screen implementations)
+Companion apps

-Home Assistant dashboards (i.e. its frontend user interface) can also be accessed via Home Assistant's official second screen implementations like their mobile apps which they call "Companion apps" (available for Android and iOS).
+Home Assistant dashboards (i.e., its frontend user interface) can also be accessed via Home Assistant's official second screen implementations like their mobile apps, which they call "Companion apps" (available for Android and iOS).